kinggolf/t2t2/README.md

 This all seems to work on local http-server.

-One further note: the application will cache any data downloaded but if a user runs the app and then goes offline, when they try to open the details of a list that has not previously been opened online, the spinner will just show endlessly.
-It would be easy enough to display a message to the user that the app is offline or to check their internet connection, but now the spinner just spins.

 The app currently has no ability to sync any changes made offline, so these will be lost.
 There seem to be strategies on saving these updates locally and the completing them when the app comes back online, e.g. in this